annacprice/nlp-bio-tools/README.md

 NLP-Bio-Tools is a collection of applications for the text mining, Natural Language Processing (NLP) and Machine Learning (ML) classification of biomedical pdf documents.

 The toolkit consists of three applications which are designed to be run with Docker.
 The accompanying Dockerfile for each application can be found in the application folder.
-The pre-built Docker images can also be downloaded from Docker Hub.
+The pre-built Docker images can be downloaded from [Docker Hub](https://hub.docker.com/u/annacprice).
 Docker can be run on [Windows](https://docs.docker.com/docker-for-windows/install/), [Mac](https://docs.docker.com/docker-for-mac/install/) and [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 ## Workflow ##
 <img height="400" src="https://github.com/annacprice/nlp-bio-tools/blob/master/workflow.png" />